yeshu183/DL_Assignment_03/README.md

    - Download the HTML files generated in the `attention_connectivity_visualizations` directory
    - Open the HTML files in a web browser to view the interactive attention visualizations
    - Alternatively, open the `index.html` file which provides links to all visualizations
+4. Hindi font for matplotlib:
+   - download `NotoSansDevanagari-VariableFont_wdth,wght.ttf` file and use FontManager from matplotlib for hindi letters visualization.

 ## Attention Visualization